brodieaustin/avalon-novel/index.markdown

 She was motioned to the last carriage by one of the footmen.
 Her mother was sitting in there already, wrapped up in a fur lined cloak.

 They waited until Avalon appeared walked through the front door.
 Somehow she seemed even more frail in the day light.
 She walked slowly, with two priests behind her.
-A footman helped her up into the middle carraige and the priests joined them.
+A footman helped her up into the middle carriage and the priests joined them.

 They traveled most of the day to reach the coast.
 The princess hardly took in the farms and small villages they passed through.
 Finally, she could see a tower standing on the shoreline and assumed that was their destination.

 The tower sat on the edge of the cliffs overlooking the sea.
-The towerkeeper and a few sailers waited for them at the base of the tower then led them down the stop steps in the cliff face to the beach.
+The tower keeper and a few sailers waited for them at the base of the tower then led them down the stop steps in the cliff face to the beach.

 The beach was rocky and littered with green stones.
 Just as her mother had said, the wind blew in bursts and gusts, whipping her cloak and dress in hollowed out shapes against her body.